abuaminuu/airbnb-clone-project/README.md

 ## Tech Stack
 1. **Django**: A high-level Python web framework used for building the RESTful APIs and dynamic web applications.
-2. PostgreSQL: A powerful relational database used for data storage.
+2. **PostgreSQL**: A powerful relational database used for data storage.
 3. **GraphQL**: Allows for flexible and efficient querying of data in the database.
 4. **Celery**: For handling asynchronous tasks such as sending notifications or processing payments.
 5. **Redis**: Used for caching and session management.